wkhere/stackless/Doc/reference/executionmodel.rst

 .. impl-detail::

    Users should not touch ``__builtins__``; it is strictly an implementation detail.
-Users wanting to override values in the built-in namespace should :keyword:`import` the :mod:`builtins` module and modify its attributes appropriately.
+Users wanting to override values in the builtins namespace should :keyword:`import` the :mod:`builtins` module and modify its attributes appropriately.